minprog/adventure/steps/5 forced/index.md

 - the description for the connected room will be printed.

-## Hints
+## Hint

 Currently, the `Room` class decides whether to print the short or long description.
 Change it to account for the specification above.
+You should be able to fully handle generating the right description in your code for the `Room` class.